 I'm aware that you likely already know a lot about nutrition.
 After all, our world is rife with nutrition information from a variety of sources.
 This makes it incredibly difficult not to feel overwhelmed, let alone to know how to use that information.
 More importantly, knowledge does not always translate to action, and when it comes to things like lifestyle, daily habits, and your relationship with food, things get complex.
 Knowledge is likely not the largest barrier to you having your best relationship with food, and the support and accountability you get from working with a professional can be one of the most helpful ways to achieve your goal, nutrition-related or otherwise.

 how much do your sessions cost?

-I am able to accept some insurance plans through my practice in Golden Valley at Twin Cities Therapy & Counseling Associates.
+I am able to accept some insurance plans through my practice in Golden Valley at Twin Cities Therapy & Counseling Associates, YES!
 Prior to coming to my appointment, it can be helpful to talk with your insurance company about whether they might cover nutrition counseling.
 I can also help you to know what to say and how to ask!

 Cost for sessions can vary, depending on the type of appointment (details are listed here).
 I also offer additional services, such as speaking and consulting--and you can use my contact form to get in touch with me about pricing for those!